Headhunter vs Recruiter: The Real Difference

 So there it is: Headhunters are recruiters.

-Where you can find a headhunter
+Where can you find a headhunter?

 Now that we’ve determined that headhunters are, in fact, recruiters…why aren’t all recruiters…headhunters?